 It is almost guaranteed that larger-size sandals will not be available as second-hand items because a lot of retailers do not sell larger than size 10 or size 11 so a woman who finds that perfect pair keeps them until they fall apart.
 But as previously stated, heel-strap thong sandal flats are great in the sweltering months and are usually acceptable under employer dress code for women (and again, we are premising our attire on gender equality, right?).
 Loafers or athletic shoes run a close second in comfort.
 If going this route, it is a good idea to pick up some women’s sneaker socks and/or shoe liners.
 These items are available pretty much anywhere including dollar stores.
 Sneaker socks are more invisible than ankle socks.
 A shoe liner is the most minimal of all as it has no top to it.
 It literally covers just the toes and the back of the heel.
 Generally speaking, most women get away with going sockless because they have far fewer sweat glands on their feet.
 Sneaker socks and liners exist for those whose feet do sweat, or for those who need protection against chaffing.

 Underwear.
 From a practical standpoint, there are few options for the skirted man.
-Boxers are too bulky to be worn under a skirt and briefs are prone to creating a bulge which can be socially awkward (but once again, this is not to suggest that a man should feel ashamed of his body any more than a women should feel shame for her body).
-Jock straps work better than briefs, but in general, a man will best minimize the profile of his anatomy by wearing boxer briefs or by going au naturel.
+Boxers are too bulky to be worn under a skirt and briefs are prone to creating a bulge which can be socially awkward (but once again, this is not to suggest that men should feel ashamed of his body any more than women should feel shame for her body).
+Jock straps work better than briefs, but in general, a man will best minimize the profile of his anatomy with boxer briefs or au naturel.
 A half-slip also works well to smooth and hide contours and it feels nice against the skin while adding a little warmth in the spring or fall.
-Ultimately, though, what a man wears under his skirt is simple: exactly what a woman wears under her skirt—no one’s GDMF business!
+Ultimately, what a man wears under his skirt is no different than what a woman wears under her skirt: NO ONE’S GDMF BUSINESS!
 Some women routinely go commando, some women occasionally go au naturel, some women are mortified at the thought.
 Some women wear briefs.
 Some women wear boyshorts.
 Some women wear thongs.
 Some women wear slips.
 Some women wear pantyhose.
-A women’s choice makes her neither a whore nor a nun, and a man’s choice makes him neither a deviant nor a pervert.
+A woman’s choice makes her neither a whore nor a nun, and a man’s choice makes him neither a deviant nor a pervert.

 Occasionally someone in the public sphere asks me what I wear under my skirt.
 At first I asked why, and the most common reason given related to “regimental” kilts.
 I suspect that those who say they are “just curious” are simply too embarrassed to admit that they themselves enjoy going commando.
 I have largely quit asking why, and I typically smile and playfully say “sometimes I do, sometimes I don’t” or “dare to ask, dare to look.”
 The latter response seems to drive home the point that curiosity is normal, but acting on such curiosity can be inappropriate in all its forms.
 The inquirer usually apologies and I explain that I am not offended.
 Curiosity is natural and our society is largely to blame for the failure to grasp the inappropriateness of the inquiry (this is particularly true for women who thereupon realize that they just did to a man that which would have been infuriating had the same question been posed to her by a man).